Nursing mothers stage climate protest against Google in London

-LONDON (Reuters) - About 150 mothers with babies and young children defied a police ban on climate protests to stage a “nurse-in” outside the London offices of Google on Wednesday, while activists launched a parallel protest at the premises of its subsidiary YouTube.
+LONDON, Oct 16 (Reuters) - Dozens of mothers with babies and young children defied a police ban on climate protests to stage a “nurse-in” outside the offices of Google on Wednesday.

-The mothers said they were acting in response to a report in Britain’s Guardian newspaper last week that said Google has made “substantial” contributions to climate deniers in Washington despite saying it supports climate action.
+The mothers said they had launched their protest in response to a report in Britain’s Guardian newspaper last week that said Google has made “substantial” contributions to climate deniers in Washington despite saying it supports climate action.

 “It’s just a terrible betrayal to all the parents, families and children that are suffering as a result of the climate and ecological crisis,” said Lorna Greenwood, one of the organisers of the mass nurse-in.